nadiamariduena/express-28-dci/express-intro_1/README.md

 <a href="https://expressjs.com/en/starter/hello-world.html" target="_blank"></a>

-### Copy the follwing for that page and paste it to the app.js(replace the console log for this new data)
+<p>Copy the follwing for that page and paste it to the app.js (replace the console log for this new data)</p>

 ```javascript
 const express = require("express");